 Border Patrol’s lack of accountability and oversight paired with its culture of violence has resulted in the the loss of lives of both migrants and American citizens.
-Since January 2010, at least 50 people have died as the result of an encounter with U.S. border agents.
+Since January 2010, over 100 people have died as the result of an encounter with U.S. border agents.
 SBCC has tracked these deaths based on media coverage and press releases from CBP at the time of these incidents.

 Border Patrol has adopted a culture that values military-style policing over de-escalation tactics and the preservation of human life.
 Since 2010, at least 6 people have been victims of border agent’s excessive use of force through cross-border shootings.
 SBCC has tracked these deaths based on media coverage of these incidents.